jiriteach/cloudflared-windows-updater/README.md

 You will need to perform manual updates.
 ```

-This PowerShell script automates the update process for `cloudflared` on Windows.
+This PowerShell script automates the check and/or update process for `cloudflared` on Windows.

 The script checks for the latest version (using `datecreated`) on the `cloudflared` GitHub repository (https://github.com/cloudflare/cloudflared).
 The script compares the `datecreated` between the GitHub respository and the locally installed version.
 If a later version exists - the script will stop the `cloudflared` service and download and install the new version then start the `cloudflared` service again.

+Ouputs are written to the console and the Event Viewer.
+Updated - 19-06/2024 - Outputs can now also be sent via Telegram providing notifications.

 ## Requirements and setup
 1. Requires PowerShell to be run as `administrator`.